 At its simplest, a Business Associate Agreement (BAA) is a legal contract between a healthcare provider and an individual or organization that will receive access to, transmit, or store Protected Health Information (PHI) as part of its services for the provider.
-Whether you prefer to call it a Business Associate Agreement, or, like HIPAA, call it a Business Associate Contract, either way, they are a critical component of any organization's efforts to be HIPAA compliant.
+Whether you prefer to call it a Business Associate Agreement, or, like HIPAA, call it a Business Associate Contract, either way, they are a critical component of any organization's efforts to comply with the Health Insurance Portability and Accountability Act.
 Below, we’ve compiled the basic components and definitions of a HIPAA Business Associate Agreement template for you to browse.
-Keep in mind that BAA's are legally binding agreements, so it’s best to have a designated security officer, lawyer, or a HIPAA Compliance solution help you navigate these contracts.
+Keep in mind that HIPAA BAA's are legally binding agreements, so it’s best to have a designated security officer, lawyer, or a HIPAA Compliance solution help you navigate these contracts.

 The size and complexity of modern healthcare means that PHI can be found in more places than simply your doctor’s office; this data can be found in plenty of businesses: Physical copies of x-rays may be maintained offsite, insurance information can be used by third-party billing companies, health data can be sent to and from locations either via mail or electronically, or prescription information can be stored on a cloud-based server maintained by a third party in a different state.

 “[A] person or entity, other than a member of the workforce of a covered entity who performs functions or activities on behalf of, or provides certain services to, a covered entity that involve access by the business associate to protected health information.
 A [BA] also is a subcontractor that creates, receives, maintains, or transmits protected health information on behalf of another [BA].”

 Essentially, if an organization is hired to use, store, transmit, or access protected health information in any way, they’re most likely going to qualify as a BA under HIPAA.